ucam-department-of-psychiatry/camcops/docs/source/tasks/pcl.rst

 History and guide
 ~~~~~~~~~~~~~~~~~

+- The PCL for the DSM-IV has three versions, PCL-M (military), PCL-C (civilian), and PCL-S (specific).
+  The PCL-5 is most similar to the PCL-S (specific).
+There are no corresponding PCL-M or PCL-C versions
+  of the PCL-5.

 For post-traumatic stress disorder (PTSD).
 Originals:

 - Weathers, F.W., Huska, J.A., Keane, T.M.
 PCL-S for DSM-IV.
 Boston: National